About Blakely Island

 The Blakely Island Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The San Juan County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Blakely Island, Washington residents are available through the local police department and authorized providers in San Juan County.
+Fingerprinting services for Blakely Island, Washington residents are available through local police (where present) and authorized providers in San Juan County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Blakely Island Police Department or San Juan County Sheriff's Office for scheduling and fees.

 To register to vote in Blakely Island, Washington, residents can register online through the Washington Secretary of State's website, by mail, or in person at the San Juan County elections office.
 Washington requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Washington Secretary of State's voter lookup tool.
 For local municipal elections in Blakely Island, contact the San Juan County Clerk's office for schedules and ballot information.

-Property records for Blakely Island, Washington are maintained by the San Juan County Assessor's Office and the San Juan County County Auditor.
+Property records for Blakely Island, Washington are maintained by the San Juan County Assessor's Office and the San Juan County Auditor.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within San Juan County, including parcels in Blakely Island.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The San Juan County County Auditor maintains recorded documents including deeds, mortgages, liens, and easements.
+The San Juan County Auditor maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Washington counties provide online property record searches through their county websites.
-For in-person requests, visit the San Juan County offices at the county courthouse.
 The San Juan County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Blakely Island, Washington residents are available through both county and state offices.
 The Washington State Department of Health, Center for Health Statistics, located in Olympia, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Washington.
 Orders can be placed online, by mail, or in person.
 Locally, the San Juan County Clerk's office issues marriage licenses and maintains marriage records for San Juan County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.